davidh1832/David_Headen_IS/README.md

 Swift
 Streamlit

-- Expect a longer loading time on first initialization of the model, needs to precompute embeddings for cosine similarity comparison purposes.
+- Expect a longer loading time on first initialization of the model, needs to precompute embeddings for cosine similarity comparison, and save to disk for faster loading in the future.

 # Installation
 - Obtain your OpenAI API key from the OpenAI website.